Zions Bancorporation: Great Depression

-On the morning of February 15, 1932, 3 years after the Wall Street Crash of 1929, customers began a run on the bank, waiting in lines that ran out of the building and onto the street.
+On the morning of February 15, 1932 customers began a run on the bank, waiting in lines that ran out of the building and onto the street.
 Tellers were instructed to honor all withdrawal requests.
 In 2.5 days, a total of $1.5 million was withdrawn.
-Near the end of the second day, bank (and The Church of Jesus Christ of Latter-day Saints) president Heber J. Grant placed a sign in the bank's window that read, in part:

-[The bank] is in a very strong, clean, liquid condition.
+Near the end of the second day, Heber J. Grant, president of both the bank and the LDS Church, placed a sign in the bank's window that read, in part: "[The bank] is in a very strong, clean, liquid condition.
 It can pay off every depositor in full.
 Fear of its failure is not only without foundation, but positively foolish.
-There is not a safer bank in the State or the Nation.
+There is not a safer bank in the State or the Nation."

-Lines of customers that had been as long as a city block began to dwindle, and within five or six days many customers returned to deposit their money.
+Lines of depositors that had been as long as a city block began to dwindle, and within five or six days many customers returned to deposit their money.
 By month's end, total deposits were more than withdrawals, and Zions had survived the Great Depression.

-In 1957, Zion's merged with Utah Savings and Trust Company and First National Bank of Salt Lake City.
+In 1957, Zions merged with Utah Savings and Trust Company, established in 1889, and First National Bank of Salt Lake City, established in 1890.
 The surviving institution was named Zions First National Bank.